 Siobhan reeled backward, cringing as she tried to protect her head with her arms.
 She stumbled into the railing at the edge of the loft, and if not for its protection, she might have fallen right off and dashed herself onto the floor below like a too-ripe peach fallen from the tree.
 She crouched down, and only when she felt large hands on her shoulders, gripping her roughly, did she realize she was keening aloud.

 “What happened?
 What did they do?
 Siobhan, talk to me!”
-Oliver demanded above her, giving her a little shake as he examined her for damage.
+Oliver demanded, giving her a little shake as he examined her for damage.

 “They tried to bypass the wards, then?”
 Oliver asked.

-He ignored her, looking around suspiciously, his hand on her shoulder guiding her down the stairs as if he was afraid she would trip and fall.
+He looked around suspiciously, already moving, his hand on her shoulder as he guided her down the stairs, like he was afraid she would trip and fall.
 “We’re leaving.
 Mr. Huntley, any signs of hostile activity or observation?”